 - 77 hours in any 7 day period

-Crew exercises, eg lifeboat drills, must cause minimal disruption to rest periods.
+Crew exercises, such as lifeboat drills, must cause minimal disruption to rest periods.
 Seafarers called out in a rest period are entitled to a rest period to make up for it.

-Under the MLC, seafarers will be entitled to paid leave calculated at 2.5 days per calendar month of employment.
+Under the MLC, seafarers are entitled to paid leave calculated at 2.5 days per calendar month of employment.

 Read more about holiday pay for seafarers in the Merchant Shipping Regulations 2002.